 Our first draft of the iCAP was publicly presented in February of 2010 to approximately 50-60 persons.
 We then broke into smaller discussion groups to discuss the plan more specifically.
 Following the public exchange we then organized teams of potential reviewers to individually address specific sections of the plans.
 Their feedback has been reviewed and implemented in subsequent versions.

-Our hope is that this current version becomes the basis for future analysis, discussion, scholarship, and research.
-We also hope that our neighboring communities can engage in our process and together we can produce a more robust and communicative agenda for mitigating emissions at a regional scale.

 Our Carbon Emissions Inventory

 Figure 1 describes our baseline Carbon (equivalent) Emissions Inventory for 2008.
 Emissions generated by energy production used in heating, cooling and generating electricity for buildings are the main contributor to campus GHG emissions.
 The primary source of this production is the Abbott Power Plant, where steam is produced by firing coal or natural gas.
 This steam is used to both heat campus buildings directly (co-gen steam) and produce electricity used for building cooling and electrification (co-gen electricity).
 Together they account for 63% of the total campus emissions.
 Electricity purchased from other sources (purchased electricity) is responsible for another 21% of campus GHG emissions.
 These main emission contributors account for almost 85% of our campus GHG emissions and need to be targeted aggressively in order to achieve our carbon neutrality goals.